Get Lit: Jewish Literature @ The J

 Contact Jill Maidhof, 913.327.8077 or JillM@TheJKC.org for summer meeting times and locations

-In its fourth year, this group is for people at all levels of Jewish knowledge and observance who are seeking informal but highly stimulating discussion.
+This group is for people at all levels of Jewish knowledge and observance who are seeking informal but highly stimulating discussion.
 Together, we select and discuss contemporary books that guide us toward a more meaningful life.
 Free, walk-ins welcome.